apache/kyuubi/docs/connector/spark/tpcds.rst

 TPC-DS Integration
 ------------------

-To enable the integration of kyuubi spark sql engine and TPC-DS through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and TPC-DS through Spark DataSource V2 API, you need to:

 - Referencing the TPC-DS connector :ref:`dependencies<spark-tpcds-deps>`
 - Setting the spark catalog :ref:`configurations<spark-tpcds-conf>`